 7 Tips to Choose the Best Insurance Agent

-Buying homeowners insurance is an important part of buying a home.
-When you go through the home buying process, your mortgage lender will require you to obtain homeowners insurance prior to closing.
+Buying homeowners insurance is an integral part of buying a home.
+When you go through the home buying process, your mortgage lender will require you to obtain homeowners insurance before closing.
 Here are 7 qualities you should consider when choosing an insurance agent during this process:

-There are actually three different ways to get homeowners insurance and manage your policy.
+There are three different ways to get homeowners insurance and manage your policy.

 - Captive Agents (State Farm, Allstate) are those that represent a specific insurer.
 These agents are working on the insurance company's behalf and may not have your best interests in mind.

 - Independent Agents (GEICO, Young Alfred) are those who represent several different insurance companies.
 These agents are more likely to work in your best interests, although they do have to work within the limits of the companies they represent.